appsecnz/appsecnz.github.io/conference/diversity_fund.md

 For participants from within New Zealand, support provided by the fund can include waiver of the conference registration fee, waiver of Pre-Conference Training registration fees, return airfare to Auckland, an allowance for accommodations in Auckland, an allowance for taxi/Uber/bus fares to/from the airports, and lunches at the conference venue.
 Other meals and incidentals (including conference t-shirts) are at your own expense.

 If funds are available, support *may* be extended to a limited number of applicants from outside New Zealand.
-For such applicants, support provided by the Diversity Fund would be limited to an allowance for accommodations and taxi/Uber/bus fares *in Auckland* (i.e., **no** assistance will be offered for international airfares).
+For such applicants, support provided by the Diversity Fund would be limited to an allowance for accommodations and taxi/Uber/bus fares *in Auckland* (i.e., **no** assistance will be offered for travel from outside New Zealand).

 A limited number of fee waivers is available for each Pre-Conference Training class.
 On the application, you can indicate if you'd like to be considered for a training fee waiver, and provide your class preferences.
 If selected to receive a fee waiver for classroom training, your award may include accommodation for the training day(s), as well.